 Property owners in Salt Lake have a lot to keep in mind when it comes to managing their rental real estate.
-They need to be thinking about their rental clients, upkeep of the property, and yes, even taxes.
+They need to be thinking about their rental clients, upkeep of the property, and, yes, even taxes.
 Federal tax responsibilities are something you need to keep top of mind as rental income needs reporting on your tax return.

 Getting Line of Sight Into What You Can Deduct

 The first two things you can deduct and need to take into account include mortgage interest and real estate property taxes.
 When you pay mortgage interest and property taxes, both of these are expenses that you can deduct.
-A Salt Lake property management company can help you keep track of these records throughout the year so that come tax time, you have the amounts ready to report on your tax return.
+A Salt Lake property management company can help you keep track of these records throughout the year, so that come tax time, you have the amounts ready to report on your tax return.

 Ways to Expense the Cost of Improvements